EllaBrands/stanDev/Complex-ODE-Based-Models.md

 The solution operator may change from one event to the other (steady state approximation may require a different operator for efficient computation).

-We could split the Event Handler into two functions that respectively handle (a), and (b) + (c).
-The advantage of doing so is that often times the Event Schedule only involves data and the augmenting of the event schedule can thus take place in the transformed data block. (b) usually handles model parameters, used in the ODE system.
+We could split the Event Handler into two functions that respectively handle (1), and (2) + (3).
+The advantage of doing so is that often times the Event Schedule only involves data and the augmenting of the event schedule can thus take place in the transformed data block.
+(2) usually handles model parameters, used in the ODE system.

 ## Domain Specific Applications